Skip to content

 RISKS

-Corporate credit and short duration will benefit from strong fundamentals and declining interest rates in 2026
+Municipal bonds, short duration and corpo-rate credit will benefit from solid fundamentals and elevated yield levels in 2026

 FAVOR